Customer Services

 Timelines

-The Appeals Procedure is the final approach open to Centres after having used the Enquiry on Results service.
+The Appeal is the final approach to GQAL open to Centres after having used the Enquiry on Results.

 Centres should bear in mind that there is a charge made for this service should the Appeal be turned down.
 Details of current fees can be found in the fees section of the GQAL’s website.